Date(s) - Monday 17 January 2022

 Categories No Categories

-Local historian Jonathan Crofts will reveal Cambridge Park with a talk based on his book Meadows, Mansions and Munitions.
+Local historian Jonathan Crofts revealed Cambridge Park with a talk based on his book Meadows, Mansions and Munitions.
 Cambridge House and Park’s streets and gardens have a history to rival that of neighbouring Marble Hill House and Park.

-Using many illustrations and sharing stories of some of its colourful characters, Jonathan will:
+Using many illustrations and sharing stories of some of its colourful characters, Jonathan:

-- cover how the original 17th-century Twickenham Meadows became the Cambridge Park estate and progressed into today’s affluent riverside suburb
+- covered how the original 17th-century Twickenham Meadows became the Cambridge Park estate and progressed into today’s affluent riverside suburb

-- examine whether the 19th- and 20th-century Little and Foulkes families were really “dodgy developers” or “local visionaries”
+- examined whether the 19th- and 20th-century Little and Foulkes families were really “dodgy developers” or “local visionaries”

-- describe how the area became a veritable “Belgium-on-Thames” in the First World War
+- described how the area became a veritable “Belgium-on-Thames” in the First World War

-- recount how the Thames-side munitions factory become a world-ranking ice rink and then met a contentious demise in the late 1980s.
+- recountedhow the Thames-side munitions factory become a world-ranking ice rink and then met a contentious demise in the late 1980s.

 Jonathan Crofts is the author of Meadows, Mansions and Munitions: Stories and Lives of Cambridge Park, described by former Twickenham MP Sir Vince Cable as a meticulously researched, comprehensive, beautifully illustrated history of that part of Twickenham… Jonathan Crofts has managed to unearth just about every photograph, art work, map and architects’ drawing of the area over the last few centuries and has compiled a detailed account of the characters who lived there and shaped its history and geography.”